sumurthy/ojsspec/markdown/Log.md

 ## info

-more context information (e.g., web part information) to the logged message.
+more context information (e.g.,web part information) to the logged message.

 ##### Signature